Affiliate links on Android Authority may earn us a commission. Learn more.

 How do you control the FreeBuds 3i?

 The FreeBuds 3i support two simple gestures – double-tap and tap-and-hold.
-Using the companion app, Huawei AI Life, you can assign the double-tap gesture to playback controls, while tap-and-hold cycles through ANC modes.
+Using the companion app, HUAWEI AI Life [no longer available], you can assign the double-tap gesture to playback controls, while tap-and-hold cycles through ANC modes.

 Also read: The best headphones under $100 of 2020